LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 This turns confirmation beeps on for the Pod.
 The Pod beeps when you enable this, but is silent when you disable it.

 * Bolus Acknowledgement - the Pod beeps when it has received and accepted the bolus command from Loop (manual or automatic) and then beeps again when the bolus is completed.
-* Other - most of the commands you can issue to the Pod will have an associated confirmation beep, such as updating the basal rate, requesting Pod status, canceling a bolus, suspending or resuming delivery.
+* Other - all the manual commands you can issue to the Pod will have an associated confirmation beep when the message is received by the pod, such as updating the basal rate, requesting Pod status, canceling a bolus, suspending or resuming delivery.

 #### Expiration Reminder